owja/ioc/README.md

 ## The `resolve()` Function

-A second way to resolve a dependency is to use `resolve()`.
-We have to create the function first like before.
+A second way to resolve a dependency without decorators is to use `resolve()`.
+To use `resolve()` we have to create the function first.

 ```ts
 import {createResolve} from "@owja/ioc";